Head-First-Design-Patterns/Head-First-Design-Patterns-PHP/README.md

 * [Adapter Pattern](AdapterPattern.php) - Converts the interface of a class into another interface clients expect.
 Lets classes work together that couldn't otherwise because fo incompatible interfaces.
 * [Facade Pattern](FacadePattern.php) - Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
 * [Template Method Pattern](TemplateMethodPattern.php) - Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.
+* [Iterator Pattern](IteratorPattern.php) - Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

 ##OO Basics
 * Abstraction